What happens when I bring my pet?

 Why is there a difference in costs?

 We try to keep our pricing structure as fair as possible.
-The heavier a pet, the more it costs us to look after for you.
+The heavier a pet, the more it costs us to look after them for you.
 We do not price below £100 for dogs or cats, as the £80 price bracket is specifically for more light boned species.
 Our prices are very competitive compared to a Vet arranged cremation, particularly taking into account the individual care and fast return of ashes.

 Do you offer payment plans or credit?